havasnewyork/IBM-Watson-Developer-Certification-Study-Guide/README.md

 In case if you don't need to choose an appropriate model from several rivaling approaches, you can just re-partition your set that you basically have only training set and test set, without performing the validation of your trained model.
 I personally partition them 70/30 then.

+1.7.
+Measure accuracy of service.

+The goal of the ML model is to learn patterns that generalize well for unseen data instead of just memorizing the data that it was shown during training.
+Once you have a model, it is important to check if your model is performing well on unseen examples that you have not used for training the model.
+To do this, you use the model to predict the answer on the evaluation dataset (held out data) and then compare the predicted target to the actual answer (ground truth).

+A number of metrics are used in ML to measure the predictive accuracy of a model.
+The choice of accuracy metric depends on the ML task.
+It is important to review these metrics to decide if your model is performing well.

+### 1.8.
+Perform Domain Adaption using Watson Knowledge Studio (WKS).

+### 1.9.
+Define Intents and Classes.Define Intents and Classes.

+- The Natural Language Classifier service available via WDC, enables clustering or classification based on some measure of inherent similarity or distance given the input data.
+Such clustering is known as intents or classes.

+- Where classes may include images, intent is a similar clustering for written utterances in unstructured natural language format.

+### 1.10.
+Explain difference between ground truth and corpus.

+- Ground truth is used in both supervised and unsupervised machine learning approaches, yet portray different values and formats.
+For example, in a typical supervised learning system, ground truth consisted of inputs (questions) and approved outputs (answers).
+With the aide of logistical regression and iterative training the system improves in accuracy.

+- In unsupervised approach, such as NLC, the ground truth consists of a comma-separated csv or a JSON file that lists hundreds of sample utterances and a dozen or so intents (or classes) classifying those utterances.

+### 1.11.
+Define the difference between the user question and the user intent.

+To answer correctly, we need to understand the intent behind the question, in order to first classify it then take action on it (e.g., with a Dialog API)
+- The user question is the verbatim question
+- The user intent maps the user question to a known classification
+- This is a form of classifying question based on search goals
+- Intents are the superset of all actions your users may want your cognitive system to undertake.
+Put another way, questions are a subset of user intents.
+Questions usually end in "?", but sometimes we need to extract the user intent from the underlying context.
+ - Common examples of user intents:
+  - Automation: “Schedule a meeting with Sue at 5pm next Tuesday.”
+  - Declarative: “I need to change my password.”
+  - Imperative: “Show me the directions to my the nearest gas station.”